SaladSlayer00/Digital-Logic-Design-2021-2022/README.md

 # Architettura, approccio e scelte implementative

-We decided to follow a *FSM*[1^] approach in the implementation of our component module.
+We decided to follow a *FSM* approach in the implementation of our component module.
 The complete project description, along with performance indicators and tests, are found in the report folder.